DalilaSalamani/MLFastSim_Documentation/docs/G4_Inference/inference_optimization.md

 ![](/img/Geant4_Inference/Inference_optimization/ONNX_Profile_1.png)

-If we zoom into the inference running, we can see the model run time, the sequential executtor and all the set of operations used by the model such as the **Relu** activation function (red circle), where the tool can provide us more information such as the wall duration (0.007ms) and the provider which is a CPU executor.
+If we zoom into the inference running, we can see the model run time, the sequential executor and all the set of operations used by the model such as the **Relu** activation function (red circle), where the tool can provide us more information such as the wall duration (0.007ms) and the provider which is a CPU executor.

 ![](/img/Geant4_Inference/Inference_optimization/ONNX_Profile_2.png)